cassiozen/mithryn-ttrpg/campaign.md

 ### Veyrath Crossing, A bustling border city just outside the occupied zone, rebuilt on the ruins of a small pre-war trade town.

-- Name origin: derived from “Veyra,” an old Mordor word meaning “to endure,” and “Crossing” because it straddles the only safe pass out of the occupied zone.
-- Purpose: Serves as the campaign’s first “hub” — neutral-enough territory that agents, mercenaries, traders, and spies from all factions mix here.
 - Appearance: Built along both sides of a deep river gorge, connected by a massive stone bridge of pre-war design (rumored to be dwarven-engineered with Mordor’s science-magics).
 Old architecture shows your people’s precision stonework, but patched with haphazard wood-and-mud extensions from post-war refugees.

 - Tone & Atmosphere: On the surface, it’s bustling and mercantile — traders hawk goods, ferries move people across the river, guards stroll the bridge.
-Beneath the surface, there’s an underbelly of political dissent:
-Tavern back rooms where old veterans tell stories of the city before it fell.
-Smugglers running contraband past enemy patrols.
-Scholars collecting scraps of pre-war knowledge.
-The anti-Tharuk-Unrhetoric here is cautious:
-Not shouted in the square, but over mugs of bitter beer with the shutters closed.
-Locals call him “the Grey Vulture” or “Fire-Monger”

-#### Rumors and conversations:

-True
-“Caravans keep vanishing on the Old Forest Road — some say the trees themselves are taking them.”
-→ Leads to Great Forest quest (Hook A).
-“A river merchant named Iarwain is paying in silver gearwork trinkets for escorts upriver.”
-→ Leads to River-Keeper Valley quest (Hook B).
-“An old artificer’s been locked up in Imlaril’s tower — the mountain elves say he’s ‘dangerous.’”
-→ Leads to Silver Haven quest (Hook C).

-Partially True
-“Incanus himself was seen on the bridge two nights ago.”
-→ Actually an agent wearing a grey cloak, sent to stir fear.
-“The Grey Vulture’s searching for a ‘fire jewel’ to crown his staff.”
-→ The amulet isn’t a staff ornament, but this rumor plants suspicion.
-“The Great Forest is safe now — a caravan came through last week without incident.”
-→ That caravan bribed the elves; still dangerous for anyone else.
-“Someone in the Archive of Ashes is hiding a pre-war map of the city.”
-→ True, but it’s incomplete and possibly booby-trapped with protective runes.

-#### Hooks:

-Hook A: The Vanishing Caravans
-Destination: The Great Forest (Mirkwood).
-In-universe premise: Merchants complain that caravans of goods and refugees keep disappearing when taking the old forest road.
-The missing goods were bound for rebel enclaves in the north.
-Tolkien tie-in: Leads to Mirkwood, spider encounters, and the shrine depicting the amulet as a relic of control.

-Hook B: The Odd River Merchant
-Destination: River-Keeper valley (Tom Bombadil).
-In-universe premise: A colorful merchant is looking for armed escorts upriver to his “little patch of paradise.”
-He claims he can’t pay in coin, but has “something older and truer” that might interest scholars.
-Tolkien tie-in: Leads to Tom Bombadil reimagined; the “something older” is a gear-map fragment pointing toward other leads.

-Hook C: The Sealed Workshop
-Destination: Silver Haven (Rivendell).
-In-universe premise: A contact says a master artisan — possibly the last who knows your people’s alloy-forging secrets — is imprisoned in a mountain fortress.
-Tolkien tie-in: Infiltration into Rivendell reimagined; discovery of stolen Mordor tech.